 If you have ever felt like that, you’re probably familiar with this line of thinking, “Maybe I can’t do it!” “ I must not be cut out for this.”
 Or even, “Maybe it’s just about being lucky.
 I’m not lucky.”
 Or “ This is too hard.
 This is too much.”

 This kind of thinking is what makes so many of us GIVE UP ON OUR DREAMS.
-When we believe it’s too hard to change into who we want to be, we won’t take any actions towards it.
+When we believe it’s too hard to change into who we want to be or get where we want to go, we won’t take any actions towards it.

 My friend, it's time to put an end to those thoughts!
 They will not help you get what you want.

 If you are down the rabbit hole of “it’s too hard” right now, I want to offer you something that’s helped me so much over the years: